 SATURDAY WORKSHOP - How to Get More and Higher Quality Book Reviews

-This workshop is about how to get more and higher quality book reviews so as to gain credibility and thereby sell more books.
+This workshop is about how to get more and higher quality book reviews to gain credibility and sell more books.
 Customer reviews are the single most effective tool for selling books, especially on Amazon.
 In this workshop, you will learn five practical and easy to implement tips for getting more and higher quality book reviews.
 And once you have the reviews, what do you do with them?
-This workshop will also also explore 5 Indie Marketing ideas for taking full advantage of every book review in your effort to increase sales and grow your fan base.
+This workshop will also also explore 5 Indie Marketing ideas for taking full advantage of every book review to increase sales and grow your fan base.

 SATURDAY WORKSHOP - Public Speaking Strategies for Authors

-This workshop dealing with strategies for authors about how to get more book sales through booking interviews on radio, television and podcasts.
+This workshop deals with author strategies for obtaining more book sales through booking interviews on radio, television and podcasts.
 After attending this informative-packed workshop, you will discover practical tips and strategies used by best-selling authors to promote their books.
-In the first half, you will learn what program directors are looking for, as well as what to say and how to say it so you can get yourself booked on radio, television, and the growing number of internet-based podcasts and Google hangouts.
+In the first half, you will learn what program directors are looking for, what to say, and how to say it so you can be booked on radio and television, as well as on the growing number of internet-based podcasts and Google hangouts.

 In the second half of his workshop, Dr. Clark will reveal some secret techniques from his many years of speaking in public and appearing as a guest on numerous programs, as well as teaching public speaking at the university level.
-You'll learn what to say and what NOT to say, as well as some practical tips on how to present yourself so you come across as knowledgeable, professional, and personable during your interview.
+You'll learn what to say and what NOT to say, as well as some practical tips on how to present yourself so you'll appear knowledgeable, professional, and personable during your interview.

 SATURDAY WORKSHOP - The Beginning Playwright: From the Itch to the Show

-Ever had an idea that you thought would be great on stage?
-Ever heard a conversation, experienced an interesting event, lived through circumstances of literary proportions, or created a character or scenario in your head that just begs to be acted out?
-This session may be for you.
 Join Chris as he explores the process of beginning the journey as a playwright.
-How does one get ideas?
-How does one develop characters?
-How should a play be written?
-How should it flow?
-What are the trends and styles in modern playwriting?
+How does a writer get ideas and develop characters?
+How should a play be written and how should it flow?
+What are the trends and styles in modern play-writing?
 How does one actually become a playwright?
-What should we do with these creations?
-We will attempt to address these topics and explore how to enter the playwriting world.
+What should you do with your creations?
+We will address these topics and explore entering the play-writing world.

 SATURDAY WORKSHOP - Wide Open Spaces - It's Your Life--Now or Never . . .
 Journal It!

-This is an inspiring workshop with an experienced writer who walks a path of wonderment, as well as enrichment.
-In her life, she never misses an opportunity to write about her discoveries and feelings.
-The focus of this workshop is to help you develop journaling skills on a deeper level.
+This is an inspiring workshop with an experienced writer who walks an enriching path of wonder.
+She never misses an opportunity to write about her feelings and discoveries in life.
+This workshop focuses on helping you develop journaling skills on a deeper level.

-Ms. Duncan asks God to keep her on the path he would have her on.
-She finds that in walking this path, she is totally amazed at what and whom God places in her path.
-She has to only truly seek, listen, and look.
+Ms. Duncan asks God to keep her on the path He chose for her.
+She finds that when she walks this path, she is totally amazed at what and whom God places in front of her.
+She has only to truly seek, look, and listen.

-Ms. Duncan believes in living life to the fullest, and is going to be sharing with youjust how . . .
-"Wide Open Spaces" . . . are a delight to discovering the joy you will find in journaling these experiences.
-She also brings the wealth of joy these journal entrees not only bring toyour life, but to generations to come.
+Ms. Duncan believes in living life to the fullest, and will share with you just how . . .
+"Wide Open Spaces" . . . are a delight.
+You will discover the joy you find in journaling these experiences of life.
+These journal entrees bring a wealth of joy not only to your life, but to generations to come.

-Ms. Duncan is the author of The Grace Anne Series, "Simply Grace Anne."
+Ms. Duncan is the author of The Grace Anne Series: "Simply Grace Anne."
 They are a series of children's books, Pre-K through Fourth grade, based on Ms. Duncan's real little three legged dog, Grace Anne.
-Within each book Grace Anne learns the vital lessons in life; words and actions count, they truly matter.
-At the end of each book there is a discussion page where the adult and child discuss the lesson learned and how they can help in thinking of ways they can bring joy to someone's life and how this joy spreads throughout the world!
+In each book Grace Anne learns the vital lessons in life such as words and actions count, and truly matter.
+At the end of each book there is a discussion page where an adult can discuss with the child the lesson learned and motivate them in thinking of ways they can bring joy to someone's life and spread that joy throughout the world.

-This is one workshop filled with energy, emotion, excellent journaling ideas, and the joy of not missing one moment in life . . . . .
+This workshop is filled with energy, emotion, excellent journaling ideas, and the joy of not missing one moment in life . . . . .
 Remember, "It's your life, it's now or never."

 SATURDAY WORKSHOP -Writing for Your Denomination

-Dr. Faught will be presenting ideas, suggestions, insights and information on writing for your denomination, including Sunday School lessons, youth devotional articles, Bible studies, and special curriculum materials.
-His session will involve how to develop ideas; how to write query letters; how to network with other authors and editors.
-He has inter-denominational experience having taught and written for Baptists, but also working and teaching with the historic Methodist school, Wiley College.
+Dr. Faught will be presenting ideas, insights and information on writing for your denomination.
+He will include Sunday School lessons, youth devotional articles, Bible studies, and special curriculum materials.
+His session will involve developing ideas, writing query letters, and how to network with other authors and editors.
+He has inter-denominational experience through teaching and writing for Baptists, and also teaching and working with the historic Methodist school, Wiley College.

 FRIDAY EXHIBIT - Book Show and Tell

 Remember the show-and-tell days from elementary school?
-Maybe you showed off just one prized possession.
-Richard, in his "book show and tell," displays more than 60 mementoes from his growing-up years on a farm in central Texas.
+You might have showed off just one prized possession.
+Richard, in his "book show and tell," displays more than 60 mementos from his growing-up years on a farm in central Texas!
 All are related to his book The Cows Are Out and Other Tales from a Farm Kid of the 50s.
-As Richard makes remarks or reads a passage in which the item is mentioned, he draws attention to it by holding it up or pointing to it.
-The "old stuff," the movement, the demonstrations keep the audience engaged.
+As Richard makes remarks or reads a passage in which the item is mentioned, he draws attention to it by pointing to or holding it up.
+His audience will be engaged by the "old stuff," the movement, and the demonstrations.
 Afterwards, many are inspired to share their own memories.
-And most buy a book after seeing it come to life!
+And most buy a book after seeing it come to life.

 Beginning at 10 a.m.
 Friday morning Richard will have an exhibit of historical farm and rural artifacts that illustrate rural agricultural life in East Texas.
-Such material artifacts have dramatic stories and lessons that preserve and present for all the stories of family, friends and history.
-The Fluker Exhibit will be available throughout Friday and all day on Saturday.
+The artifacts have dramatic stories and lessons that preserve and present the stories of family, friends and history.
+The Fluker Exhibit will be available Friday and all day Saturday.

 SATURDAY WORKSHOP - Editing: Searching for a Better Way to Say It

-You have a draft, but the original, "aha" thoughts youwere fortunate to nab are only so many words scattered in a jumble of phrases, clauses, and awkward sentences.
-That's okay.
+You have a draft, but the original, "aha" thoughts you were fortunate enough to nab are only so many words scattered in a jumble of phrases, and clauses, and awkward sentences.
+That's okay!
 Now it's time to rewrite and edit.
-Richard will discuss sentences--structure and length, achieving the right blend, and transitions.
-Using checklists, he'll show how to ferret out throwaway words, vanilla words, cliches, abstractions, redundancies, and other elements that dilute your prose.
-He'll also talk about "coming in close," or finding the right words to help the reader see what you saw during those "aha" moments.
+Richard will discuss sentence structure and length, achieving the right blend, and transitions.
+Using checklists, he'll show how to ferret out throwaway words, cliches, abstractions, redundancies, vanilla words, and other elements that will dilute your prose.
+He'll also talk about "coming in close," or finding the right words to help the reader understand what you saw during those "aha" moments.

 Richard has a unique approach to writing and editing.
-He will present, using his own writing and stories how he prepares his manuscripts and then edits them.
-His reading in the editing process is an example of an effective way to identify, correct and refine what one is writing for publication and communication.
-His experience in both publishing and radio production is very helpful.
+Using his own writing and stories he will present how he prepares and edits his manuscripts.
+His reading in the editing process, is an example of an effective way to identify, correct, and refine work for publication and communication.
+He has helpful experience in both publishing and radio production..

 SATURDAY WORKSHOP - Writing Your First Book

 So you want to write your first book?
 How do you start?
-How do you choose a subject?
-Why is the subject of interest to you?
+How do you choose a subject and why is the subject of interest to you?
 Will it be interesting to others?
-How do you get organized?
-Do your research?
-Find an editor?
-A publishers?
+How do you get organized and do your research?
+How do you find an editor or publisher?
 When published, how will you help market the book?
 All these and other questions will be discussed.

 This well-known and popular TV personality in East Texas will discuss how she wrote her first book.
 She will give suggestions and ideas as to how to begin and how to work through writing your first book from beginning to end.